malusamayo/Weaver/docs/user-study-instruction.md

 In the study, your goal is to **find important bugs in ML models**.

-Not every failing prediction is a bug.
-To consider something a bug, we expect 2 conditions:
-- We can find multiple related inputs for which the model fails
-- The inputs are important enough to the task that the model should be fixed.

-To facilitate finding bugs, we recommend exploring the model in terms of **topics**, that is, different kinds of topics that the model should cover or support.
-To declare something a bug, you will need **3** failing inputs that are related to a topic.
+To find bugs, we recommend exploring the model in terms of **topics**, that is, different kinds of topics that the model should cover or support.
+For example, a sentiment analysis model on restaurant reviews might do well on reviews on *take-out food* but struggle with reviews on *background music*.
+You should explore a diverse range of topics and test the model comprehensively.

+To declare there is a bug, we expect 2 conditions:
+- You find at least **3** failing inputs on a topic.
+- The inputs are **important** enough to the task that the model should be fixed.

 ### Tutorial Session

-During this interactive tutorial session, we will provide you guidance on how to effectively utilize our tool to test the example model.
+During this interactive tutorial session, you will get familiar with what you will do in the user study, as well as explore different functionalities of the tool.

-The tutorial session has a similar struture to the actual user study sessions.
+The tutorial session has the same struture as the actual user study sessions.
 The session consists of two parts:
-- In the first part, your objective is to identify significant bugs in the model, covering a broad range of topics.
+- Task 1: Identify **significant bugs** in the model, covering a broad range of topics.
-- In the second part, you will be asked to identify interesting topics for future testing.

-You will get familiar with what you will do in the user study, as well as explore different functionalities of the tool.
+- Task 2: Identify **important topics** for future testing (imagine you will spend another day testing the model).

 **Example Model**: Given a restaurant review, the model will classify the review's sentiment as 'positive', 'negative', or 'neutral'.